Could an Infomediary Website Be Right for Your Project?

-An infomediary website will typically include particular information that businesses may need on specific companies or industries.
+An infomediary website will typically include detailed information that businesses may need on specific companies or industries.
 The type of information that will be available will depend on the industry the website targets.
 The site may have reviews or rankings of businesses and companies.
-This information will help businesses evaluate who they want to buy from in B2B eCommerce.
-The site may also have comparative information, such as prices or customer service.
+This information will help companies to evaluate who they want to buy from in B2B eCommerce.
+The site may also have comparative details, such as prices or customer service.
 Again, this serves to make customers more informed in the B2B business.

 Examples of B2B infomediary websites include B2B Yellow Pages and Business.com.
 The former is an online business directory of company listings.
 B2B Yellow Pages allows sellers to list their business and for buyers to find businesses to fit their needs.
 Business.com is more information related.
 It includes expert advice and articles, reviews, and other services to assist businesses.
 Both of these websites play a crucial role in B2B eCommerce.